Indian 1-paisa coin: History

-Prior to 1957, Indian rupee was not decimalised and the rupee from 1835 to 1957 AD was further divided into 16 annas.
-Each anna was further divided to four Indian pices and each pice into three Indian pies till 1947 when the pie was demonetized.
+Prior to 1957, the Indian rupee was not decimalised and the rupee from 1835 to 1957 AD was further divided into 16 annas.
+Each anna was further divided to four Indian pices and each pice into three pies till 1947 when the pie was demonetized.
 In 1955, India amended the "Indian Coinage Act" to adopt the metric system for coinage.
 Paisa coins were introduced in 1957, but from 1957 to 1964 the coin was called "Naya Paisa" (English: New Paisa).
 On 1 June 1964, the term "Naya" was dropped and the denomination was simply called "One paisa".
 One paisa coins were issued as a part of "The Decimal Series".
 One paisa coin was withdrawn from circulation and demonetized on 30 June 2011.